enimiste/prado-project-starter/README.md

 ## Test in browser :
 Now you can test the project.
-1. Check if your web server under it the project is deployed is running.
+1. Check that your web server is running (where the project is deployed).
-2. Check if your RDBS is running if you use one.
+2. Check that your RDBS is running (if you use one).
-3. Type the URL to your project in the browser.
+3. Type the URL of your project in the browser.
 Ex : `http://localhost/project_name`.
 4. The web app will show you the default page of Frontoffice.
-5. To see the Backoffice, click on the link **"Espace d'administration"** (Backoffice space in frensh, sorry) :
+5. To see the Backoffice, click on the link **"Espace d'administration"** (Backoffice space in frensh, sorry :)) :
    + A login page will show.
    + Type one of these credentials to access the web app as authenticated user :